 ensuring that safety precautions for the crew, passengers and cargo are effective

 managing projects and liaising with clients and suppliers.

 The figures below are only a guide.
 Actual salaries may vary, depending on:

-- You would normally take a Higher National Certificate (HNC), Higher National Diploma (HND) or degree in marine or mechanical engineering.
+Most employers will expect you to have a degree (SCQF Level 9-10) in marine or mechanical engineering.
 Other subjects such as offshore engineering, ocean engineering or naval architecture may also be acceptable.

-- The University of Strathclyde offers a BEng and MEng in Naval Architecture and Marine Engineering, and an MSc in Marine Engineering.
+The University of Strathclyde offers a BEng and MEng (SCQF Level 11) in Naval Architecture and Marine Engineering, and an MSc (SCQF Level 10) in Marine Engineering.
 See the institution's website for specific entry requirements.

-- For entry to an HNC or HND course you would need 1-2 Highers plus some subjects at National 5.
-For a degree course you need 4-5 Highers including Maths and Physics or a technological subject.
+For entry to a degree course you need 4-5 Highers including Maths and Physics or a technological subject.

-- Studying for a Foundation Apprenticeship while in fifth and sixth year at school could give you entry to a HND or degree in a relevant engineering discipline.
+Studying for a Foundation Apprenticeship (SCQF Level 6) while in fifth and sixth year at school could help you gain entry to a degree in a relevant engineering discipline.
 Entry requirements vary between colleges, but you usually require 3 subjects at National 5 including English and Maths.
 You would be expected to have Higher Maths by the end of sixth year.

 Marine engineers are employed by a variety of organisations, including shipbuilding and repairing companies, ship owning companies, offshore oil and gas companies, marine equipment manufacturers, defence contractors, the Ministry of Defence, the Merchant Navy and the Royal Navy.
 Jobs are advertised on the internet and through specialist journals.

 an interest and ability in science and technology

 a willingness to work at sea for some jobs

 good maths, IT and computer-aided design (CAD) skills